kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

 ### How many Apple users were there in the world in 2018?

-During its Q1 earnings Apple also disclosed the total number of active install based devices.
+During its Q1 earnings call Apple also disclosed the total number of active install based devices.

 >".. our total active installed base devices has grown from **1.3 billion** at the end of January of 2018 to **1.4 billion by the end of December** reaching a new all-time high for each of the main product categories and for all five of our geographic segments"
 >